GENRE: HYBRID SOUL

 definition: a genre rooted in the vulnerability of soul music with the ability to be expressed through other genres or formats of music

 Venture through the EPK

-With his latest singles, “More” (which became an instant fan favorite) & “Heat” reaching number 7 on the UK Soul Charts, the release of his highly anticipated album, “COSMIC,” has excited the hearts of his ‘Wonders’ [the name he gave his fans] and still introducing him to more ears.
-This led to him opening for Musiq Soulchild, Case and Jon B. As well as a placement on WBLS: Circle of Sisters main stage and performing an incredible set for Philly’s, Jazz On The Ave.
-Festival, opening for Avery Wilson.
-The greatness is only beginning.
+With the singles, “More” (which became an instant fan favorite), “Heat,” reaching number 7 on UK Soul Charts, and “Blow Your Mind” getting shine on US radio, the release of his 2018 album, “COSMIC,” has excited the hearts of his ‘Wonders’ [the name he calls his fans] and still introducing him to more.
+This magic led to him opening for Musiq Soulchild, Case and Jon B. He gained a placement on WBLS: Circle of Sisters’ main stage (twice), performing for Philly’s, “Jazz on The Ave Festival”, opening for Avery Wilson, and an Independent Music Award Nomination.

 “Cosmic, isn’t just an album.
 It is a love song to R&B lovers everywhere.
 To remind them of what filled their hearts in a special way and what will always hit different no matter where music goes.
 You’re taking a trip through my lens, and my hope is, you enjoy seeing through them and want to design a pair of your own.” - Lenny

 Recently released is the upbeat work of “LUCKY (Extended).”
 The single “Lucky” was written to celebrate Blackness because Lenny desired a different narrative within social media.
 Something joyful from all the injustice.
 This feeling prompted its extension and led to its 2020 release.
 Although experiencing some push back with “Lucky,” Lenny is dedicated to getting the song experienced.

 Lenny is prepping “Warrior” the second installment after “Mountain High”, with its first single “Check On Me” to be released June 10th.